derHeinz/service_monitor/README.md

 * pidfilechecker.py: Checks a pid (process id) file if that process runs.
 Reads number from a pid file, and checks whether there is process with this number as it's process id is running.
 In case there is one this means 'online' any other result is considered as 'offline'.
 * portavailablechecker.py: Checks a portnumber for beeing connectable.
 Connects to a port, if this is possible it is considered to be 'online'.
 Any other error means 'offline'.
 * systemdchecker.py: Check a Linux systemd service for beeing acitve.
 Executes a `systemctl is-active --quiet` if the return value is 0 this is considered to be 'online' any other result means 'offline'.
+* filesystemfreechecker.py: Check used filesystem space on a linux filesystem against a threshold.

 There are the following "infos" that allow to query information of a service:
 * aptinfo.py: Infos for an APT (debian-based-linux) package.
 Executes a `dpkg -s {} | grep Version` and returns systemout.